 Silence and acoustic perception

 The buyer is not always aware, but listen to the home.
-Exterior noise, interior echo or even installation sounds influence the feeling of quality.
+The outside noise, the interior echo or even the sounds of installations influence the feeling of quality.

 Details that are perceived without being said: